JorjaFox/website/content/posts/library/advocacy/Peta.md

 tags:
   - "Animal Rights"
 website: https://www.peta.org/
+description: "People for the Ethical Treatment of Animals (PETA) is the largest animal rights organization in the world, and PETA entities have more than 9 million members and supporters globally."
 ---

 PETA (People for the Ethical Treatment of Animals) is the largest animal rights organization in the world.